 Spicy Shrimp and Andouille Over Charleston-Style Grits Southern Recipes

-Some foods scream Southern US Cuisine and Charleston-style grits is one of them.
+Some foods scream Southern US Cuisine and Charleston-style grits are one of them.
 Add in some delicious shrimp, andouille sausage, and great seasoning and you are on to a winner.
 Spicy Shrimp and Andouille Over Charleston-Style Grits is a recipe that sounds complicated – and you would be right.

 There are three main elements to this dish, and they each require time and care.
 When the three are perfected, the combination is sure to become one of your family’s favorite southern recipes.
 This guide will break down those three elements with all the key ingredients and steps.